3DCoded/DynamicMacros/docs/examples.md

 # Example Macros

 This page will hold several different Dynamic Macro examples.
-Note that most of the examples here can be used as normal macros, but were developed using Dynamic Macros.
+Note that most of the examples here are specific to Dynamic Macros only.

 ## M900

+!!! info "Normal Macro"

 In Marlin, M900 K is used to set pressure/linear advance.
 Now, you can use it in Klipper too: